ppenteado/ominas_doc/overview.rst

 the organization of the file in which the data resides.
-Because IDL compiles code dynamically, this requirement is met in OMINAS by allowing for external "user"-written configuration code that contains all of the specifics of a particular data source.</p>
+Because IDL compiles code dynamically, this requirement is met in OMINAS by allowing for external "user"-written configuration code that contains all of the specifics of a particular data source.

 Scripting
 ~~~~~~~~~